 Systemic Risk & Management in Finance

 Systemic risk refers to the risk of a breakdown of an entire system rather than simply the failure of individual parts.
-In a financial context, if denotes the risk of a cascading failure in the financial sector, caused by linkages within the financial system, resulting in a severe economic downturn.
-A key question for policymakers is how to limit the build-up of systemic risk and contain crises events when they do happen.
+In a financial context, it denotes the risk of a cascading failure in the financial sector, caused by linkages within the financial system, resulting in a severe economic downturn.
+A key question for policymakers is how to limit the build-up of systemic risk and contain economic crises events when they do happen.

 Reducing the likelihood and severity of future financial crises can be ensured by a coordinated global effort to monitor market trends and bubbles, and to end government bailouts for failing financial institutions.

 Regulation of Systemic Risk

 In the United States, the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) created an Office of Financial Research (OFR) to monitor global market developments that might lead to systemic failure.
 The OFR is part of the US Department of the Treasury and supports the Financial Services Oversight Committee of federal financial regulators.
 The Financial Stability Oversight Commission (FSOC) directs the OFR and requests data and analyses to support its members’ work.
 The FSOC also retains authority to deem nonbank institutions as systemically important financial institutions.